sunbx/web-dev/index.md

   ## Milen Radkov
   Technical Lead
   > ### **Milen Radkov** *milenradkov.chain*
   > Milen is a blockchain developer and enthusiast, software engineer and entrepreneur who started his blockchain journey as a miner.
 Since the beginning of 2019, he has also been part of the European Commission Blockchain Experts representing Bulgaria.
 He is the founder of hack.bg, focused on developing products, smart contracts, decentralised apps, and consulting for complex software systems and the blockchain space.
 Milen is also the organiser of several blockchain-related technological meetups in Bulgaria.
-He joined the development team responsible for the waellet browser extension and later on became involved in the specification of different standards.
+He joined the development team responsible for the wallet browser extension and later on became involved in the specification of different standards.
 He is currently leading the development of Superhero.

 - ![](./img/team/keno-dressel.jpg)
   ## Keno Dreßel